 So in that same vein, why focus on a site that has huge content demands, gets traffic from all sorts of different places, requires a ton of social media attention, and so on?

 It’s not necessarily a dealbreaker, because some sites are worth the complications, but more often than not, there’s a much simpler site out there.

 If you’re a beginner, this is once again, especially true.

-As mentioned, I reached out to a few FB groups and asked them for their biggest mistakes as well.
+As mentioned, I reached out to a few FB groups and asked them about their biggest mistakes as well.
 See their answers and my thoughts below

 You’ll have noticed a theme among these answers.
 The most common fear was the site tanking after purchase, which is of course the most normal fear to have.

 The reasons behind this varied, but it was mostly a result of a fear that the seller had been doing something dodgy, or otherwise undisclosed, and the buyer would not be able to maintain the site’s trajectory after taking it over.

 I HAVE seen this kind of thing happen, but most of the time it only happens when you buy a site without doing proper due diligence, and it rarely happens when you buy from a broker (though it still can, due to unforeseen circumstances or algorithm changes).